SovereignCloudStack/gx-credential-generator/README.md

 #### CopyrightOwner, License and ResourcePolicy of VM images

 `copyrigthowner`, `license` and `resourcePolicy` are mandatory attributes for VM Images and their operating systems.
 As these values are not accessible from OpenStack cloud, default values are used.
-The values for operating system are defined in section `operating system` with one section for each operating system.
-Operating systems are refered by name, e.g. for Alpine Linux.
+The values for operating system are defined in the section `operating system` with one subsection for each operating system.
+Operating systems are referred by name, e.g. for Alpine Linux:

 ```yaml
 default: